-The permittee must monitor and report analytical results for the pollutants listed below on Discharge Monitoring Reports (DMRs) for representative outfalls, subject to footnotes provided.
+The permittee must monitor and report analytical results for the parameters listed below on Discharge Monitoring Reports (DMRs) for representative outfalls, subject to footnotes provided.
 The benchmark values listed below are not effluent limitations, and exceedances do not constitute permit violations.
-However, if the permittee's sampling demonstrates exceedances of benchmark values for two or more consecutive monitoring periods, the permittee shall take action in accordance with Part C V.H of this General Permit.
+However, if the permittee's sampling demonstrates exceedances of benchmark values for two consecutive monitoring periods, the permittee shall submit a corrective action plan within 90 days of the end of the monitoring period triggering the plan.

-Monitoring Requirements (1),(2) Pollutant Minimum Measurement Frequency Sample Type Benchmark Values Total Nitrogen (mg/L) 1 / 6 months Grab XXX Total Phosphorus (mg/L) 1 / 6 months Grab XXX pH (S.U.)
-1 / 6 months Grab XXX Total Suspended Solids (TSS) (mg/L) 1 / 6 months Grab 150 Total Dissolved Solids (mg/L) 1 / 6 months Grab XXX Chloride (mg/L) 1 / 6 months Grab 2,000 sample must be collected during the period April 1 - September 30 (to be submitted on a DMR due October 28).
+Monitoring Requir Monitoring Requirements (1),(2),(3) Parameter Minimum Measurement Frequency (4) Sample Type Benchmark Values pH (S.U.)
+1 / 6 months Grab XXX Total Suspended Solids (TSS) (mg/L) 1 / 6 months Grab 100 Total Dissolved Solids (mg/L) 1 / 6 months Grab XXX Chloride (mg/L) 1 / 6 months Grab 2,000 one sample must be collected during the period April 1 - September 30 (to be submitted on a DMR due October 28).

-(1) The permittee shall monitor the listed pollutants at representative outfalls that receive runoff (including discharges from stormwater collection ponds) from areas where salt is stored and handled.
-One sample must be collected during the period October 1 - March 31 (to be submitted on a DMR due April 28) and one
+(1) The permittee shall monitor the listed parameters at representative outfalls that receive runoff (including discharges from stormwater collection ponds) from areas where salt is stored and handled.
+One sample must be collected during the period October 1 - March 31 (to be submitted on a DMR due April 28) and

-- (2) Permittees with large stockpiles shall monitor the listed pollutants in accordance with Footnote (1).
-Permittees with small stockpiles shall monitor the listed pollutants for the first year of General Permit coverage; if discharge concentrations are less than benchmark values identified above for both sample events, monitoring may be reduced to 1/year during the period October 1 March 31 for the remainder of the General Permit term, otherwise monitoring must continue semiannually throughout the term. - (3) In accordance with Part C V.B, the permittee shall conduct additional monitoring if specified by DEP in the letter authorizing permit coverage or other correspondence. - (4) This is the minimum number of sampling events required.
-Permittees may optionally perform additional sampling.
+- (2) Permittees with large stockpiles shall monitor the listed parameters in accordance with Footnote (1).
+Permittees with small stockpiles shall monitor the listed parameters for the first year of General Permit coverage; if discharge concentrations are less than benchmark values identified above for both sample events, monitoring may be reduced to 1/year during the period October 1 March 31 for the remainder of the General Permit term, otherwise monitoring must continue semiannually throughout the term. - (3) In accordance with Part C V.B, the permittee shall conduct additional monitoring if specified by DEP in the letter authorizing permit coverage or other correspondence. - (4) This is the minimum number of sampling events required.
+Permittees are encouraged to perform more than the minimum number of sampling events.